Safety Training (The Office)

-"Safety Training" is the twentieth episode of the third season of the American comedy television series The Office, and the show's forty-eighth episode overall.
+"Safety Training" is the twentieth episode of the third season of the American comedy television series The Office and the show's forty-eighth episode overall.
 Written by B. J. Novak, who also acts in the show as sales representative Ryan Howard, and directed by Caddyshack and National Lampoon's Vacation director Harold Ramis, the episode aired in the United States on April 12, 2007, on NBC.

 In the episode, Michael Scott (Steve Carell) attempts to prove life in an office is dangerous after Darryl Philbin (Craig Robinson) berates him about the dangers of the warehouse.
 The attempts lead him to the roof of the building, where he tries to show that depression caused by an office can lead to desperate circumstances.
 Meanwhile, gambling between the other employees of the office leads Karen Filippelli (Rashida Jones) to discover that she is still an outsider.

 Plot

-When Michael Scott (Steve Carell) repeatedly disrupts Darryl Philbin's (Craig Robinson) warehouse safety training session, Lonny Collins (Patrice O'Neal) and Darryl mock the office workers' safety session in retaliation, claiming that office work does not entail physical danger.
+When Michael Scott repeatedly disrupts Darryl Philbin's warehouse safety training session, Lonny Collins and Darryl mock the office workers' safety session in retaliation, claiming that office work does not entail physical danger.
 Offended by Darryl's disdain for office safety training, Michael decides to demonstrate the risk of depression and suicide by jumping off the roof, landing on a hidden trampoline.
 When Michael tests out the trampoline by dropping a watermelon from the roof, it bounces off and hits an office worker's car, prompting it to be replaced by a bouncy castle hidden from the general view of the parking lot.
 From the roof of the building, Michael talks dramatically about the dangers of depression.
 When the bouncy castle is discovered, Jim and Pam realize that Michael is "going to kill himself pretending to kill himself."
 The employees collectively talk Michael down from the roof, with Darryl doing most of the talking, to assure Michael that he is brave simply by living as himself.
-At the end, the car that was hit by the watermelon is revealed to be Stanley's (Leslie David Baker), who is shocked to see the mess.
+At the end, the car that was hit by the watermelon is revealed to be Stanley's, who is shocked to see the mess.

-Meanwhile, the office staff begins betting on various things, from counting the jelly beans in Pam Beesly's (Jenna Fischer) candy dish to whether Creed Bratton (Creed Bratton) will notice that his apple has been replaced with a potato.
-Karen Filippelli (Rashida Jones) loses every bet, realizing that she is not yet as familiar with the office as she thought she was.
-Also, Andy Bernard (Ed Helms) is back after several weeks in anger management training, determined to make a fresh start with his co-workers.
-His attempts to go by the name Drew are unsuccessful, and Dwight Schrute (Rainn Wilson) decides to shun Andy for three years, although he often "unshuns" him to inform him of Michael's plans.
+Meanwhile, the office staff begins betting on various things, from counting the jelly beans in Pam Beesly's candy dish to whether Creed Bratton will notice that his apple has been replaced with a potato.
+Karen Filippelli loses every bet, realizing that she is not yet as familiar with the office as she thought she was.
+Also, Andy Bernard is back after several weeks in anger management training, determined to make a fresh start with his co-workers.
+His attempts to go by the name Drew are unsuccessful, and Dwight Schrute decides to shun Andy for three years, although he often "unshuns" him to inform him of Michael's plans.